fchainio/fireflydoc/src/en/jsapi/README.md

 ## Ethereum DApps

-  Firefly wallet v3.x currently support Ethereum and Stellar DApps.
+  qlchain runtime v3.x currently support Ethereum and Stellar DApps.

-  Firefly wallet DApp browser has the compatibility of Metamask, your DApp should naturally work with Firefly wallet if it is compatible with Metamask as well.
+  qlchain runtime DApp browser has the compatibility of Metamask, your DApp should naturally work with qlchain runtime if it is compatible with Metamask as well.

-  The interaction between Firefly wallet DApp browser and DApp is base on [EIP1102](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1102.md).
+  The interaction between qlchain runtime DApp browser and DApp is base on [EIP1102](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1102.md).
 DApp must implement `EIP1102` to get user account and send transaction.

   You can also check the related [documentation](https://github.com/MetaMask/faq/blob/09281ac3dfcc19703f25fc9c960d2b7c65a0a4b3/DEVELOPERS.md#partly_sunny-web3---ethereum-browser-environment-check) of metamask